vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/intro.md

 You can run the `git diff` command to view differences:

-1. View the different in a file:
+1. View the differences in a file:

     ```bash
     git diff <solution tag>:<path to file> <path to workspace file>
     ```

 1. For example,
-    If wanting to view the difference for the `build.gradle` file you create later in this lab,
+    If wanting to view the difference between the `build.gradle` file you created in this lab,
     to the one in the next lab:

     ```bash
     git diff spring-boot-solution:build.gradle build.gradle
     ```

-    The output will be in a git diff format.
+    The output will be in a specific `git diff` format, similar to that produced by the UNIX/Linux `diff -u` command.

-    You may find IDEs have better diff viewers.
+    You may find IDEs have better difference viewers.

 ### Checking out a file from a solution